neovim/pynvim/README.md

 directory to `sys.path` (otherwise `pytest` might find other versions!):

     python -m pytest

+Or use [uv](https://docs.astral.sh/uv/) to run tests and linting without managing a virtualenv:

+    uvx --with pynvim --with pytest --with pytest-timeout pytest uvx --with pynvim --with flake8-import-order --with flake8-docstrings --with pep8-naming flake8 pynvim test uvx --with pynvim --with msgpack-types mypy --show-error-codes pynvim test

 For details about testing and troubleshooting, see the [development](http://pynvim.readthedocs.io/en/latest/development.html)